Sharing urban legends is a great form of storytelling around the campfire. What’s also great? Getting the truth!

 - Or updating it through an online estate planning platform

-Through Willful, you’ll get free, unlimited updates whenever you want.
+Through Willful, you can easily update your will, anytime.
 All you need to do is print, sign, and witness your new will!

 The Bottom Line